subhamghimire/code-editing-agent/README.md

 ## 💭 A Final Thought

-As I've shared this project with fellow engineers, many have been skeptical, waiting for the catch.
-But there isn't one.
 This is truly what it takes to build a code-editing agent - just 300 lines of Python and three simple tools.

 While you could add more features like editor integration, better UI, or multi-agent support, the core magic lies in this simple implementation.
 The models are powerful enough that this basic setup can already do incredible things.

 Try it yourself - I promise you'll be surprised by how far you can go with just these fundamentals.
 That's what makes this moment in AI so exciting - the barrier to entry is lower than you think.

-## 📜 License

-MIT License - feel free to build upon this!

 ---